 Shortly after wrapping up what we suspect may be the longest RV test drive of all time, we purchased this Class C RV.
-It is our 4th RV, and our 3rd motorhome.
+It is our 4th RV and our 3rd motorhome.
 Before buying an RV – especially a motorhome – we recommend taking it for a decent test drive first.
-And renting an RV before buying is also a great way to determine if a particular type of RV, size and floor plan will work for your needs.
+And renting an RV before buying is also a great way to determine if a particular type of RV, size, and floor plan will suit your needs.
 So we did both!

-Initially we planned a 5,000 mile two month round trip, but Colorado was still just a bit too cold for Julie’s liking.
+Initially, we planned a 5,000-mile two-month round trip, but Colorado was still just slightly too cold for Julie’s liking.
 So we extended our trip and kept on driving, covering 16 states over 3.5 months.
-This gave us a REALLY good experience of what it was like to drive, live, work and travel in a much smaller motorhome than we are used to.
-And because we were feeling ready to change RVs, it ended up turning into a super long RV test drive, to help us decide if this was ‘the one’.
+This gave us a REALLY good experience of what it was like to drive, live, work, and travel in a much smaller motorhome than we are used to.
+And because we were feeling ready to change RVs, it ended up turning into a super long RV test drive to help us decide if this was ‘the one’.

 Not exactly a well kept secret

-Yes, we definitely put this motorhome through its paces, and even fixed a bunch of stuff along the way.
+Yes, we definitely put this motorhome through its paces and even fixed a bunch of stuff along the way.
 You can read about those here.
-So by the end of that trip, we were feeling pretty invested in this coach on many levels.
-Marc suspects it was Julie’s plan all along to eventually buy this RV.
-She even decorated with peel & stick wallpaper and cute wall art to personalize it before we left Colorado!
-But after traveling in this rig for a few months, it was clear to both of us that this was a great fit for this stage of our RV life, and the new kinds of experiences we wanted to have.
+So by the end of that trip, we felt pretty invested in this coach on many levels.
+Marc suspects it was Julie’s plan all along to buy this RV eventually.
+She even decorated it with peel & stick wallpaper and cute wall art to personalize it before we left Colorado!
+But after traveling in this rig for a few months, it was clear to both of us that this was a great fit for this stage of our RV life and the new kinds of experiences we wanted to have.